Things Don't Really Exist Until You Give Them a Name: Unpacking Urban Heritage

 Author Biography

-Rachel Lee (ed), Delft University of Technology, Faculty of Architecture and the Built Environment
+Rachel Lee (ed), Department of Architecture, Faculty of Architecture and the Built Environment, Delft University of Technology, The Netherlands

 Rachel Lee is an assistant professor at TU Delft's Faculty of Architecture and the Built Environment, specializing in colonial and postcolonial architecture and urbanism.
 Her research focuses on the intersections of migration and exile, transnational practice, heritage, mobility, and gender in South Asia and East Africa.
 Currently a Mellon Fellow with the Canadian Centre for Architecture’s Centring Africa project, she is studying the German architecture firm Lippsmeier+Partner’s contribution to social infrastructure in sub-Saharan Africa with Monika Motylińska.
 As an associated researcher with Metromod, her work has focused on contact zones in Mumbai and includes the co-edited volume Urban Exile: Theories, Methods, Research Practices (Intellect 2023).
 She is also part of an interdisciplinary team studying the spatial impact of global textile value chains on local communities through the project Localising Global Garment Biographies.
 With Anooradha Iyer Siddiqi, she edited the three volumes of Feminist Architectural Histories of Migration.